Lohit9/CocoaAsyncSocket/README.markdown

 CocoaAsyncSocket provides easy-to-use and powerful asynchronous socket libraries for Mac and iOS.
-The classes are described below.
+The classes are described below:

 ## TCP